Independence Awards

 Goals and Award Activities

-All Independence Award programs engage talented early-career scientists from diverse and/or historically underrepresented backgrounds to pursue research in specific scientific areas while facilitating their transition into independent faculty positions at a research institution.
+All Independence Award programs engage talented early-career scientists whose backgrounds and experiences are underrepresented in science to pursue research in specific scientific areas while facilitating their transition into independent faculty positions at a research institution.
 In 2024, applications will open to scientists whose work applies to autism science (SFARI) or healthy cognitive aging (SCPAB).
 The fellows form a learning community with current Independence Fellows and engage in professional development and community-building activities throughout their transition to research independence.
 The program seeks to empower early-career scientists to conduct cutting-edge, high-impact research, while simultaneously contributing to a more inclusive scientific environment.
 We envision that the fellows will become independent investigators, make major scientific contributions in their fields, and inspire the next generation of talent.
 In this way, the programs offer a pathway that will lead to greater diversity in our scientific community and make a significant positive impact in the scientific environment.

 Independence Fellows will be provided with up to five (5) years of support, split into two awards: 1) Postdoctoral Award (for a maximum of two (2) years), and 2) Faculty Research Award (over three (3) years).
 The Postdoctoral Award includes an annual salary of $85,000, fringe benefits, an annual resource and professional development allowance of $10,000, and indirect costs.
 Upon assumption of an approved tenure-track faculty position, fellows receive the Faculty Research Award of up to $600,000 total over three years including indirect costs.